PyCon Sri Lanka on 25th May 2023.Contact Us

-Hosting the first-ever large scale PyCon conference in Sri Lanka, we bring together several prominent speakers with vast experience in Python.
+Hosting the second large scale PyCon conference in Sri Lanka, we bring together several prominent speakers with vast experience in Python.
 The speakers are both international and local with specialized knowledge on Python and its applications.
 They will guide you on three Python tracks: Python in General, Python for Web, and Python in Data.

 Reuven is a full-time Python trainer.
 In a given year, he teaches courses at companies in the United States, Europe, Israel, India, and China — as well as to people around the world, via his online courses.

 Reuven created one of the first 100 Web sites in the world just after graduating from MIT’s computer science department.
 He opened Lerner Consulting in 1995, and has been offering training services since 1996.